 In recent years I decided to focus on my movie stuff and sold off tons of music rock/metal mags and collectibles, posters, keeping only my Peanuts (big collection) Seuss, Disney, Beatrix Potter, and Mickey Mouse & the odd other fun stuff which I started gathering as a little kid.
 You can see some of those books in the tall shelf next to the movie collection.
 Also one longbox of JLA and Superman comics that are probably worth only the sentimental value since I taught myself to draw by tracing over all the panels and left lots of nice deep pressure lines.

-Not pictured: a massive music collection that lives in its own place and is amazing … more to come on that soon
+Not pictured: a big music collection that was just moved to its own special place and is amaze … more to come on that soon

 Hope you enjoyed this tour of my classic movie hoard/ collection.